The FASF Board of Trustees reflects a remarkable diversity of backgrounds and talents.

 Colonel Lee is currently the Commanding Officer of the University of Texas El Paso Army ROTC Unit, “The Fighting Miners Battalion.”

-He is married to the former Carrie E. Little of Kannapolis, NC and Jimmy were married for more than 25 years.
-They have two sons, Kiser (17 years), and Gray (14 years).
+The former Carrie E. Little of Kannapolis, NC and Jimmy were married for more than 25 years.
+They have two sons, Kiser (20 years), and Gray (17 years).
 The Colonel joined the First Aero Squadron Foundation during 2015 after becoming familiar with its colorful history and its current mission.
 Prior to his membership with the FASF, Jimmy had been good friends with another Trustee, Colonel Ira Cline (see above on this page), who had also commanded an ROTC unit, the Air Force unit at New Mexico State University.

 * Officers who have begun as enlisted personnel and have successfully worked their way up through the enlisted ranks to become Officers are known by the much revered term “Mustang.”